apchamb2/IOT_gateway/README.md

 2. Start the gRPC server:
    python server.py
 3. The server listens on port 50051 by default.
+4. Start the Kafka Consumer to Listen to Events: python kafka_consumer.py

 -----------------------------------------------------
 4) RUNNING THE CLIENT